jasongoodwin/topics/README.md

 `OK SUB top1`

 # Design
+Note:
-The tokio codec/Encoder/Decoder are not used at the moment - this uses mostly bare rust.
+I learned about the tokio codec abstractions recently: the tokio codec/Encoder/Decoder are not used at the moment.
-An alternative design would use streams w/ the Tokio codec.
+An alternative design would use streams w/ the Tokio codec which I think is a good idea now.
 See: https://docs.rs/tokio/0.1.22/tokio/codec/index.html

 Each connection feeds messages to a single thread to maintain ordering.